Hoyasumii/bee-movie/README.md

 You grab that stick, and you just move it around, and you stir it around.
 You get yourself into a rhythm.
 It's a beautiful thing.
-You know, Dad, the mor
+You know, Dad, the more